semgrep/semgrep-docs/docs/deepsemgrep.md

 ### Class inheritance

 This section compares the possible findings of a scan across multiple files using Semgrep and DeepSemgrep.
-There is an `app.java` file that includes two check functions that throw exceptions.
-We are looking for methods that throw a particular exception, `ExampleException`.
+The file `app.java` includes two check functions that throw exceptions.
+This example looks for methods that throw a particular exception, `ExampleException`.
 When using this rule, Semgrep matches code that throws `ExampleException` but not `BadRequest`.

 <iframe title="Semgrep example no prints"src="https://semgrep.dev/embed/editor?snippet=adamkvitek:throw-exception-example" width="100%" height="432" frameborder="0"></iframe>